 - Platelet-Derived Growth Factor (PDGF)

 - Interleukins, Macrophages, keratinocytes, endothelial cells, lymphocytes, fibroblasts, osteoblasts, basophils, mast cells

 - Keratinocyte Growth Factor (KGF)

-You will learn how to inject PRP, among other injectable treatments, during cosmetic injectable training at National Laser Institute.
-During a PRP training, you will learn:
+You will learn how to inject PRP, among other treatments, during PRP training at National Laser Institute.
+The Platelet-Rich Plasma training course will teach you:

-- The medical history of PRP use and how it is now being used in cosmetic medicine.
+- The medical history of Platelet-Rich Plasma use, and how it is now being used in cosmetic medicine.

-- Protocol for drawing blood, placing it in the centrifuge and separating its different components.
+- FDA-approved methods used to prepare PRP, including protocol for drawing blood, placing it in the centrifuge and separating its different components.

-- Proper placement of PRP for optimal results.
+- Proper placement of PRP injections for optimal results.